braincat/gloze/trunk/CycQL/doc/SPARQL-README.txt

 This example highlights the use of the SPARQL named graph mechanism to select a specific Cyc micro-theory.
 This is similar to the previous example (and has the same result-set), but the planetary information is obtained from the specific micro-theory, 'UniverseDataMt',  it was asserted in.
-However, the negation has to be performed in the 'CurrentWorldDataCollectorMt-NonHomocentric' (default) micro-theory, as this triple doesn't exist at all in the UniverseDataMt micro-theory.
+However, the negation has to be performed in the 'MtSpace' (default) micro-theory, as this triple doesn't exist at all in the UniverseDataMt micro-theory.

 PREFIX : <>